 When doing personal budgeting I suggest you keep your categories brief and general.
-Yes, you can track how much you spent on clothing, in pet care, automobile repairs, children activities, video rentals and on and on… But unless you prefer to, don’t get bogged down into too much detail of where your money is going.
+Yes, you can track how much you spent on clothing, in pet care, automobile repairs, children activities, video rentals, tax preparation and on and on… But unless you prefer to, don’t get bogged down into too much detail of where your money is going.

 Focus on the bottom line: at the end of the month the final number ("available" box) has to show that you spent less than you made, regardless of where the money was spent.

 Whether you choose this system or make your own the important thing is that you create a personal budgeting habit.
 Get control of your expenses and use it to find ways to create wealth on any income.

 Click here to downlaod a working copy of my budgeting spreadsheet

 For lots of budgeting resources read my follow up article on Budgeting 101.

 You might also be interested in creating a spending plan along or instead of a budget

 Check out 4 Smart Budgeting Tips For Families To Lead A Debt Free Life

 Is personal budgeting a waste of time?

 Do you have a better way to budget?